borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

         - send-text-message.sh "{configuration_filename}" "{repository}"
 ```

-In this example, when the error occurs, borgmatic interpolates a few runtime
+In this example, when the error occurs, borgmatic interpolates runtime values
-values into the hook command: the borgmatic configuration filename, and the
+into the hook command: the borgmatic configuration filename, and the path of
-path of the repository.
-Here's the full set of supported variables you can use
+the repository.
+Here's the full set of supported variables you can use here:
-here:

  * `configuration_filename`: borgmatic configuration filename in which the
    error occurred